Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 - Applications (e.g., in C) must be translated so that processors can execute them.
 The flow is:
     - **Source Code** (C, etc.) $\rightarrow$ **Assembly Language** (RISC-V assembly) $\rightarrow$ **Machine Code** (binary instructions)
     - Machine code is composed of binary representations: strings of $0$ and $1$; sometimes expressed as hexadecimal for readability.
-- The translation process ensures that the logic authored by the programmer becomes a stream of hardware-level commands.
+- The translation process ensures that the logic authored by the programmer becomes a stream of hardware-level cmds.log.

 ### RTL and Hardware Implementation